carvillarroel/Genetics/Genetic Analyses from WGS - fineStructure and Globetrotter.md

 ```bash
 for i in {1..16};do perl makeuniformrecfile.pl  chr{i}  chr{i}_rec;done
 ```
--Run chromopainter (v2) in mode ALLvsALL (all individuals will be painted with each other individual)
+- Run chromopainter (v2) in mode ALLvsALL (all individuals will be painted with each other individual)

 To run 8 processes:
 ```bash